opencog/atomspace/opencog/analysis/README.md

 Computing support and entropy
 -----------------------------
-The `add-pair-support-compute` class provides methods to compute the partial sums `N(*,y)` and `N(x,*)`.
+The `add-support-compute` class provides methods to compute the partial sums `N(*,y)` and `N(x,*)`.
 It also provides methods that compute how many non-zero entries there are in each row or column.
 It provides methods for the "length" of a column: that is,